GESTATIONAL SURROGACY IN WASHINGTON

 Alternatively, can an international same-sex male couple obtain an initial birth certificate naming the biological father only?
 Unknown

-Can the non-biological parent in a same-sex couple obtain a second/step parent adoption based solely on the fact that the child was born in Washington?
+Can the non-biological parent in a same-sex couple obtain a second/stepparent adoption based solely on the fact that the child was born in Washington?
 Yes, if the Gestational Surrogate lives in Washington

-Note: This situation typically arises if the child is born outside of the state.
+Note: This situation typically arises if the child is born outside the state.
 The parents then return to Washington to obtain a second parent adoption or stepparent adoption in Washington.

 Will courts in Washington grant second parent adoptions or stepparent adoptions to heterosexual couples living in Washington?
 Yes